Hranice (Cheb District): Etymology

 The old German name Rossbach means 'horse brook', referring to the brook where first inhabitants watered their horses.
 Therefore the horse appears on the town's coat of arms and flag.

 In Czech, hranice means 'border'.
-Following the partition of Germany, a border tripoint (between Czechoslovakia, West and East Germany) was situated near the town, for which the village of Trojmezí (literally "Tripoint") is named.
-The village is also the tripoint of the three historical regions of Bohemia, Bavaria and Saxony.
+Following the partition of Germany, a border tripoint (between Czechoslovakia, West Germany and East Germany) was situated near the town, for which the village of Trojmezí (lit. 'tripoint') is named.
+The village is also the tripoint of the historical regions of Bohemia, Bavaria and Saxony.

 Geography

 Hranice is located about 28 km northwest of Cheb and 49 km west of Karlovy Vary.
 It lies in the Aš Panhandle region, in the westernmost part of the region, on the border with Germany.
 It neighbors the German municipalities of Bad Elster to the southeast, Adorf to the northeast, Eichigt to the north, Regnitzlosau to the west, and Rehau to the southwest.

 Hranice is situated in the Fichtel Mountains.
 The highest point is the hill Studánecký vrch at 697 m above sea level.
 The municipal territory is rich in minor watercourses.
-The brook Hranický potok/Tetterweinbach originates in the town and flows through Hranice.
-The streams Bystřina and Rokytnice form a significant part of the Czech-German border.
+The stream Hranický potok/Tetterweinbach originates in the town and flows through Hranice.
+The streams Bystřina and Rokytnice form here a significant part of the Czech–German border.